-In severe injuries or complications from injuries like gangrene, a tail may need amputation.
+In severe injuries or complications from injuries like gangrene, a tail may need an amputation.
 It takes a long time for a cat to learn to live without a tail.
 They may be scared and hide for days but eventually adjust.

 One Last Fun Cat Tail Fact

 The domestic cat is the only cat of its size to be able to stick its tail straight up while walking.
-Wild cats rarely lift their tails up above their backbones when walking, although they can lash their tails from side to side like pet cats do.
+Wild cats rarely lift their tails up above their backbones when walking, although they can lash their tails from side to side as pet cats do.

-Just why domestic cats lift their tails straight up when walking and wild cats don not remains unclear.
+Just why domestic cats lift their tails straight up when walking and wild cats do not remains unclear.
 It could be a way that domestic cats recognize others in their species.
 Perhaps even a domestic cat does not want to tangle with a wild cat.